 It's common that standard click-through agreements contain language and terms that are not allowed by state law.

 What it means for the employee who clicks through and agrees to these terms?

 If you click-through an agreement without a university contract in place, you are responsible for any and all implications that result.
 If you want to utilize an application that is not offered by the university, speak to your supervisor and make arrangements to acquire the software through the established procurement process.

 If you agree to a click-through for which you're not authorized, you assume any legal and financial responsibility in a dispute.
 You will not be represented by university/State System attorneys if a dispute arises.
 Your students could also be affected by your actions.
 If you use a service such as Google Apps for your class, you are inherently requiring all of your students to agree to Google's contract just as you did.

 If it’s a valid contract, and you use it within the scope of your duties, then you’re provided with legal and financial protection by the university.

 Who should I contact if I have any questions?

-Contact your IT helpdesk immediately; they will be able to determine if software was downloaded to your device or if what you accidently agreed to is a service on the Internet.
-If you downloaded software to your university owned computer, the IT organization will assist in removing all the unwanted software.
+Contact the IT Support Center immediately or log an ihelp ticket.
+IT Support will be able to determine if software was downloaded to your device or if what you accidentally agreed to is a service on the internet.
+If you downloaded software to your university-owned computer, IT Support will assist in removing all the unwanted software.
 If you agreed to an online service, they will work with the appropriate university departments (legal and procurement) to contact the company and explain the situation.